Entongsu/work/work_log.md

 ## week 6
 1. In this week, I used the python console in the blender to create muscle objects by coding and modified it by using "knife" to create the triangle mesh on the surface of cone.
 And I have improved the model step by step.
 And all of the process can be completed by coding, which can improve the effiency, especially when we need to create a lot of objects.

-  1） Creating the the surface, but the location of particle is not ideal.
+  1).Creating the the surface, but the location of particle is not ideal.

  <div align=center>
 <img src="https://github.com/Entongsu/work/blob/master/image/1.png"  width="200" height="200"  />
 </div>

-  2)  Using knife to cut the original model into 100 small piece, which can make the location of circle partical more accurate.
+  2).Using knife to cut the original model into 100 small piece, which can make the location of circle partical more accurate.

  <div align=center>
 <img src="https://github.com/Entongsu/work/blob/master/image/2.png"  width="200" height="200"  />
 </div>
-  3）In order to create the cone between two circle particle with triangle mesh, I also use "knife " to cut the surface for 3 times.
+  3).In order to create the cone between two circle particle with triangle mesh, I also use "knife " to cut the surface for 3 times.

 <div align=center>
 <img src="https://github.com/Entongsu/work/blob/master/image/3.png"  width="200" height="200" />